 Fact

-An eight-bit word is referred to as an octet or a byte.
+An 8-bit word is referred to as an octet or byte.

-For the sake of simplicity, we’ve demonstrated the encoding of numbers here.
-But the same principle comes into play for encoding letters or any other kind of character or state.
-See the following simplified example of the binary encoding of letters:
+For simplicity, we’ve shown the encoding of numbers as an example here.
+However, the same principle applies to digital systems for encoding letters or any other characters and states.
+Here is a highly simplified example of binary encoding of letters:

 000 A